aimug-org/austin_langchain/README.md

 ---

 ### 📅 Ongoing Events
-** Showcase and Mixer **
+**Showcases and Mixer**
-Held on the first or second Wednseday of the month - 6-9 PM in downtown austin.
+Held on the first or second Wednesday of the month - 6-9 PM in downtown Austin.
 Check meetup for the exact dates: [here](https://www.meetup.com/austin-langchain-ai-group/)

 **Hacky Hour for Austin LangChain Users Group @ a Local Bar** two Weeks after showcase 6:00 PM - 8:00 PM Central [here](https://www.meetup.com/austin-langchain-ai-group/events/300593457/)